fojanb/20-Days-of-Python/Day-7-Web-Scraper/README.md

 The latest version of Python, offers a rich set of tools and libraries specifically designed for web scraping, making it easier than ever to retrieve data from the web efficiently and effectively.

 ### 1. Requests Module
--find the API Documentation here : https://requests.readthedocs.io/en/latest/api/
+- Find the API Documentation here : https://requests.readthedocs.io/en/latest/api/
 ### 2. BeautifulSoup Library
--Beautiful Soup is a Python library that works with a parser to extract data from HTML and can turn even invalid markup into a parse tree.
+- Beautiful Soup is a Python library that works with a parser to extract data from HTML and can turn even invalid markup into a parse tree.
 However, this library is only designed for parsing and cannot request data from web servers in the form of HTML documents/files.
 For this reason, it's mostly used alongside the Python Requests Library.
 Note that Beautiful Soup makes it easy to query and navigate the HTML but still requires a parser.
 The following example demonstrates the use of the html.parser module, which is part of the Python Standard Library.
 ### 3. Selenium
 ### 4. Lxml
 ### 5. Urllib Module